SmingHub/Sming/docs/source/framework/core/data/streams/templates.rst

 The :sample:`Basic_IFS` sample demonstrates how it can be used to provide a formatted directory listing in multiple formats, using a different template for each format.

+The :sample:`Basic_Templates` sample illustrates a similar appraoch using data from CSV data files.

 If the output format requires escaping, create an instance of the appropriate :cpp:class:`Format::Formatter` and call :cpp:class:`SectionTemplate::setFormatter`.
 If providing custom values via callback, obtain the current formatter via :cpp:class:`SectionTemplate::formatter`